TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 budget, and any excess funds shall remain or be returned to Tennessee Tech University.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The construction and use of CirceBot shall, as is appropriate, comply with OSHA, ANSI/RIA, and ISO robotic safety standards.[10]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CirceBot shall comply with relevant safety standards, including OSHA, ANSI/RIA, and ISO robotic safety standards, to ensure safe operation and minimize risk.
+Compliance will involve adhering to guidelines on hazard identification, risk assessment, emergency stop functions, and workspace safety to protect users and operators.[10]

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The manufacturing, testing, and eventual implementation of CirceBot shall not negatively impact the general public on Tennessee Tech University campus or in the surrounding Cookeville, TN area.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The manufacturing, testing, and implementation of CirceBot shall be conducted in a manner that ensures no harm or disruption to the general public on Tennessee Tech University’s campus or the surrounding Cookeville, TN area.
+This includes measures to prevent excessive noise, emissions, physical hazards, or interference with pedestrian and vehicular traffic.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The designing and construction of CirceBot shall follow any additional standards, if any, supplied by the client or campus.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Additionally, the design and construction of CirceBot shall align with any supplementary standards or requirements specified by the client or campus authorities to ensure operational safety and regulatory compliance.
 ___
 #### VI.
 SURVEY OF EXISTING RESOURCES